-- 2. make certain that the client fully and completely understands the conditions and limits of the plea agreement and the maximum punishment, sanctions, and other direct consequences the client will be exposed to by entering the plea; and - 3. explain to the client the nature of the plea hearing and prepare the client for the role he or she will play in the hearing, including answering questions of the judge and providing a statement concerning the offense. - (f) After entry of the plea, counsel should: - be prepared to address the issue of release pending sentencing.
+- 1. make certain that the client understands the rights he or she will waive by entering the plea and that the client's decision to waive those rights is knowing, voluntary, and intelligent; - 2. make certain that the client fully and completely understands the conditions and limits of the plea agreement and the maximum punishment, sanctions, and other direct consequences the client will be exposed to by entering the plea; and - 3. explain to the client the nature of the plea hearing and prepare the client for the role he or she will play in the hearing, including answering questions of the judge and providing a statement concerning the offense. - (f) After entry of the plea, counsel should: - 1. be prepared to address the issue of release pending sentencing.
 Where the client has been released pretrial, counsel should be prepared to argue and persuade the court that the client's continued release is warranted and appropriate.
 Where the client is in custody prior to the entry of the plea, counsel should, where practicable, advocate for the client's release on bail pending sentencing; and - 2. make every effort to review and explain the plea proceedings with the client and to respond to any client questions and concerns.